KarnRawal/SQL_hotel_booking_project/README.md

 ## Project Structure
 ### 1. Data Cleaning Checks and Data Exploration

-Duplicate Booking IDs: None found — all 4,954 booking_id values in hotel_bookings are unique.
+**Duplicate Booking IDs: None found — all 4,954 booking_id values in hotel_bookings are unique.**
+'''sql
+SELECT booking_id ,COUNT(*) as cnt
+FROM hotel_bookings
+GROUP BY booking_id
+HAVING cnt>1;
+'''

-Orphaned Foreign Keys: None found — every booking maps to a valid customer_id and hotel_id; no broken joins.
+**Orphaned Foreign Keys: None found — every booking maps to a valid customer_id and hotel_id; no broken joins.**

-Impossible Values: None found — no bookings with zero/negative number_of_nights or negative per_night_rate.
+**Impossible Values: None found — no bookings with zero/negative number_of_nights or negative per_night_rate.**

-Date Logic: None found — no booking has a stay_start_date earlier than its booking_date.
+**Date Logic: None found — no booking has a stay_start_date earlier than its booking_date.**

-Coverage: Bookings were made between Oct 2023 and Nov 2024, for stays between Sep 2024 and Dec 2024.
-The dataset is clean and required no corrective transformation.
+**Coverage: Bookings were made between Oct 2023 and Nov 2024, for stays between Sep 2024 and Dec 2024.
+The dataset is clean and required no corrective transformation.**